Promotion push helps boost Domino's Pizza first-half profit

-LONDON, July 29 Britain's Domino's Pizza posted a 10 percent rise in first half profit as improved marketing and promotions drove up sales, though the firm said its expansion in Germany was still proving troublesome.
+LONDON Britain's Domino's Pizza (DOM.L) posted a 10 percent rise in first half profit as improved marketing and promotions drove up sales, though the firm said its expansion in Germany was still proving troublesome.

-The group, which has most of its 868 stores in the UK but also operates in Ireland, Switzerland and Germany, said on Tuesday pretax profit for the 26 weeks to June 29 rose to 24.5 million pounds ($42 million), in line with analyst expectations.
+The group, which has most of its 868 stores in the UK but also operates in Ireland, Switzerland and Germany, said on Tuesday pretax profit for the 26 weeks to June 29 rose to 24.5 million pounds, in line with analyst expectations.

 Sales at UK stores open over a year rose 11.3 percent over the period as the firm benefited from later trading hours, growing online sales, demand for new bundled offers and an extra boost from the World Cup.